MarcoCrepaldi-iit/mOISC-dRISC/README.md

 This repository comprises a basic compilation and translation toolchain from C source code compiled with LLVM and LLVM assembly to the mOISC assembler. mOISC can be used for educational purposes or other research activities, for instance devising other architectures.

+###### <strong>A full machine description is available in the first comments of the file `m.py`</strong>.

 Copyiright (C) 2020-2021 Marco Crepaldi, Istituto Italiano di Tecnologia (www.iit.it), Electronic Design Laboratory (https://edl.iit.it)

 This software is *experimental*, we have not implemented all LLVM-IR commands, and it works for simple programs.
 This software is only a starting point to devise more complex projects/architectures.

-<strong>A full machine description is available in the first comments of the file `m.py`</strong>.
+This code is the output of an our internal research project involving OISC.

 ## Prerequisites